What's left to count in the House? Can Democrats hold the majority?

 Sarah Chamberlain, president of the Republican Main Street Partnership group which works with more moderate House Republicans, said she's confident Republicans David Valadao and Ken Calvert will hold their seats.

-Republicans also lead in one other tight race: Colorado's 3rd District, where GOP Rep. Lauren Boebert is in the lead by around 1,100 votes with 99 percent of results in.
+Republicans also lead in one other tight race: Colorado's 3rd District, where GOP Rep. Lauren Boebert is in the lead by around 1,100 votes with 99% of results in.

 Democratic incumbents were projected to win three Nevada seats.
 Maine's 2nd District and Alaska's At-Large District, two seats with ranked choice voting, were leaning Democrat.